 So, let’s discuss real time vs. batch integration.
 To do so, we should go back to our original question, is data integration a full stop in real-time or is it more complex?
 Data integration is NOT always done in real-time.
 Plus your options for configuring how data moves as a part of your data integration strategy are a lot more complex.

 Choosing how your data is processed involves understanding your business’ needs and determining which approach—batched or real-time— fits best with your business.
 Again, this decision depends on your business, strategy, data transaction volume.
 Plus, the kind of customer experience you want to promote.
-Ultimately, there are several reasons for considering either data movement systems, the bottom line is…this choice renders on your business strategy and needs
+Ultimately, there are several reasons for considering both data movement systems.
+The bottom line is…this choice renders on your business strategy and needs.